aimms/how-to/C_Deployment/Deploy_DataServerComm_7_Interrupt.rst

 #. ``intType`` short for interruption type, to specify whether you want to interrupt the execution of the entire procedure, or just a currently executing solve statement (if any).
 The difference between these two is that with a solve statement, the solver session is also invoked by the server session.
 If there is no solve statement in a procedure, it is executed only on the AIMMS server in the background.

 This mechanism is illustrated in the code snippet below.
-Here we interrupt only a solve statement by using the predefined identifier ``pro::AIMMSAPI_INTERRUPT_SOLVE``.
+Here, we interrupt only a solve statement by using the predefined identifier ``pro::AIMMSAPI_INTERRUPT_SOLVE``.
 To interrupt the entire procedure execution, simply replace ``pro::AIMMSAPI_INTERRUPT_SOLVE`` with ``pro::AIMMSAPI_INTERRUPT_EXECUTE`` in the below code.

     .. code-block:: none